- Background Investigation Questions

 - Can you clarify whether parental consent is required for background checks on minors (under age 18) who will be working at NIH?

-Minors who will be working at NIH for 180 days or less are issued an NIH Legacy Badge.
-This requires a name check (NCIC check) which is administered by the NIH Police.
-The NCIC requires parental consent.
+Minors who will be working at NIH for 180 days or less are issued an NIH Restricted Local Access (RLA) badge.
+This requires a fingerprint check (SAC check) which is administered by DPSAC.
+The SAC requires parental consent.
 Minors who will be at NIH longer than 180 consecutive days and require the HHS ID Badge (PIV Card) will undergo a NACI check.
-This is an OPM-administered background check and does not require parental consent for minors (see: March 23, 2011 DPSAC News).
+This is an OPM-administered background check and does not require parental consent for minors.

 - If an employee, contractor or affiliate moves to another Institute or Center, does s/he need to be issued a new HHS ID Badge?